-- Human travel activities often cause unwanted side effects, particularly in the spread of disease: examples being the spread of smallpox to the Indians in the Americas and the transmission of rabies.
+- Human travel activities often cause unwanted side effects, particularly in the spread of disease: examples being the spread of smallpox to the natives of the Americas and the transmission of rabies.

-- Exploitation: Travel to environmentally sensitive areas can cause degradation of the natural environment.
+- Travel to environmentally sensitive areas can cause degradation of the natural environment.

-- Invasive species (whether deliberately introduced or caused by moving to avoid habitat changes) can drive out native species or lead to their endangerment/extinction.
+- Invasive species (whether deliberately introduced or caused by moving to avoid habitat changes) can drive out native species and have been shown to be a major cause of biodiversity loss globally.
 A frequent reminder is seen at airports across the world, where passengers are warned not to bring in any fresh foods, as they might host bugs or themselves be hostile to the local environment.